davihdsantos/davihdsantos-port/README.md

 # [Project 1: Construction of an autonomous sailboat plaform N-boat](https://nboat-documentation.readthedocs.io/en/master/index.html)

 This is a project that i've been working since 2013 when i was an undergrad.
 N-boat is a fully autonomous sailboat robot capable of performing long term offshore missions without human intervention.
-I developed most of the electronic system and the software of the sailboat (both navigation and control).
+I participated in the developement of the electronic system and most of the software for the intelligence of the sailboat (both autonomous navigation and control).

 <p align="center">
   <img src="https://nboat-documentation.readthedocs.io/en/nboat2/_images/nboat.png" width="400" alt="Nboat2"/>